Currency while on land

 USD or Euros are accepted and you will have an onboard account which is settled at the end of the trip.

-If you wish to tip your guides as a thanks, $10-$20 USD per person per day on board is appreciated.
+If you wish to tip your guides, $10-$20 USD per person per day on board is appreciated.

-It's very much at your discretion, however, there are some very dedicated guides and restaurant, hotel and background staff who really go the extra mile to make your trip as amazing as it can possibly be, and it's nice to reward them.
+It's very much at your discretion, however, there are some very dedicated guides and other staff – such as chefs, waiters and waitresses, cleaners and receptionists – who really go the extra mile to make your trip as amazing as it can possibly be, and it's nice to reward them.

-This is usually collected just prior to the end of the expedition and can be paid on credit card.
-If you pay in cash, it’s very often an anonymous payment, but credit card anonymity is less easy.
+This is usually collected just prior to the end of the expedition and can be paid on a credit card.
+If you pay in cash, it’s very often

 On land